dnmfarrell/perltricks-static/content/article/perl-6-fundamentals.md

 ## Bridging the Gap

-The Rakudo Perl 6 compiler comes with a handy [library for calling foreign functions](https://docs.perl6.org/language/nativecall) -- called 'NativeCall' -- which allows you to call functions written in C, or anything with a compatible binary interface.
+The Rakudo Perl 6 compiler comes with a handy [library for calling foreign functions](https://docs.perl6.org/language/nativecall) -- called `NativeCall` -- which allows you to call functions written in C, or anything with a compatible binary interface.

 The [Inline::Python](https://github.com/niner/Inline-Python) library uses